japila-books/apache-spark-internals/docs/storage/BlockManager.md

   writeMetrics: ShuffleWriteMetrics): DiskBlockObjectWriter
 ----

-getDiskWriter creates a xref:storage:DiskBlockObjectWriter.adoc[DiskBlockObjectWriter] (with xref:ROOT:configuration-properties.adoc#spark.shuffle.sync[spark.shuffle.sync] configuration property for syncWrites argument).
+getDiskWriter creates a storage:DiskBlockObjectWriter.md[DiskBlockObjectWriter] (with ROOT:configuration-properties.md#spark.shuffle.sync[spark.shuffle.sync] configuration property for syncWrites argument).

 getDiskWriter uses the <<serializerManager, SerializerManager>> of the BlockManager.

 getDiskWriter is used when:

-* BypassMergeSortShuffleWriter is requested to xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[write records (of a partition)]
+* BypassMergeSortShuffleWriter is requested to shuffle:BypassMergeSortShuffleWriter.md#write[write records (of a partition)]

-* ShuffleExternalSorter is requested to xref:shuffle:ShuffleExternalSorter.adoc#writeSortedFile[writeSortedFile]
+* ShuffleExternalSorter is requested to shuffle:ShuffleExternalSorter.md#writeSortedFile[writeSortedFile]

-* ExternalAppendOnlyMap is requested to xref:shuffle:ExternalAppendOnlyMap.adoc#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk]
+* ExternalAppendOnlyMap is requested to shuffle:ExternalAppendOnlyMap.md#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk]

-* ExternalSorter is requested to xref:shuffle:ExternalSorter.adoc#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk] and xref:shuffle:ExternalSorter.adoc#writePartitionedFile[writePartitionedFile]
+* ExternalSorter is requested to shuffle:ExternalSorter.md#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk] and shuffle:ExternalSorter.md#writePartitionedFile[writePartitionedFile]

-* xref:memory:UnsafeSorterSpillWriter.adoc[UnsafeSorterSpillWriter] is created
+* memory:UnsafeSorterSpillWriter.md[UnsafeSorterSpillWriter] is created

 == [[addUpdatedBlockStatusToTaskMetrics]] Recording Updated BlockStatus In Current Task's TaskMetrics